Quickly and easily locate the part you need by selecting a product type.

 TriQuint will continue to watch the Registry of Intentions on the ECHA website to track potential future regulation of substances used in TriQuint products.
 If there are any questions regarding CLP and REACH compliance, please email us at firstname.lastname@example.org.

 TriQuint has been working with its supply chain since 2009 to trace the origins of the conflict minerals derivatives in its products.
-TriQuint shares the industry's concerns about the use of natural resources to fund armed conflict in the Democratic Republic of the Congo (DRC) and is working to ensure that our activities are not contributing to the issue.
+TriQuint shares the world's concerns about the use of natural resources to fund armed conflict in the Democratic Republic of the Congo (DRC) and is working to ensure that our activities are not contributing to the issue.
 At the same time, we also want to make sure that our actions do not lead to a ban on all minerals coming from the DRC region, because it would unfairly impact the many legitimate artisanal miners working there.

 It is important to understand the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act signed on July 21, 2010.
 Sec.
 1502 of this law makes certain requirements on companies that (1) report to the Securities and Exchange Commission (SEC) and (2) whose manufactured goods contain metals derived from conflict minerals.
-If a company meets these two requirements, they need to determine whether or not their use of conflict minerals is contributing to the ongoing conflict in the DRC or adjoining countries (Angola, Congo, Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania and Zambia) — sometimes abbreviated as the "DRC+9."
+If a company meets these two requirements, they need to determine whether or not their use of conflict minerals is contributing to the ongoing conflict in the DRC or adjoining countries (Angola, Congo, Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania and Zambia) — sometimes abbreviated as the "Covered Countries."
 This determination can be done through a Reasonable Country of Origin Inquiry (RCOI).
 In their final ruling in August 2012, the SEC intentionally did not prescribe the required actions for an RCOI, as the required inquiry depends on each company's facts and circumstances.
 However, the SEC gave some general standards that apply to the RCOI:

 The Dodd-Frank Wall Street Reform and Consumer Protection Act defines "conflict minerals" as: